dqveha/project-i-forget-what-number/README.md

 ```

 3. Open the `volunteer-tracker` directory using Visual Studio Code
-4. Find out your container ID within docker by typing in:
+4. Find out your container ID within docker by typing in the terminal:

 ```
 docker ps